 The Alexander Courtyard is situated adjacent to the Church of the Holy Sepulcher and contains among other structures the Alexander Nevsky Church.
 The strategically located parcel of land was purchased in 1859 by Czar Alexander II.
 After the Russian Revolution in 1917, two organizations claimed ownership of the land, the Imperial Orthodox Palestine Historic Society and the almost identically named Imperial Orthodox Palestine Society, the latter of which is connected to the Kremlin.

-For years, the Russian government has been urging Jerusalem to settle the dispute once and for all by making official the Imperial Orthodox Palestine Society’s ownership of the Alexander Courtyard, which Israel finally did last month.
+For years, the Russian government has been urging Jerusalem to settle the dispute once and for all by making official the Imperial Orthodox Palestine Society’s ownership of the Alexander Courtyard, which Israel finally did in 2020.

 In other words, there was never any question that one or another Russian organization owned the property, but rather which organization.

 And the fact that Israel was called upon to settle the dispute can be seen as a diplomatic achievement in that it implicitly recognizes the Jewish state’s sovereignty over Jerusalem’s Old City and its holy places.

 Even so, this episode rekindled concern over the fact that much of the land in Jerusalem is owned by churches, some of them connected to or even controlled by foreign governments.